-Many of the symptoms related to conversation disorder will manifest differently in different teenagers.
-Some of the examples of symptoms that can arise in young people with conversation disorder include any combination of the following:
+Many of the symptoms related to conversion disorder will manifest differently in different teenagers.
+Some of the examples of symptoms that can arise in young people with conversion disorder include any combination of the following:

-The above symptoms and others associated with conversation disorder can range from mild to severe.
+The above symptoms and others associated with conversion disorder can range from mild to severe.
 They can be experienced by a young person consistently over an extended period of time, or occur sporadically.
-Regardless of when or how frequently they occur, the symptoms associated with conversation disorder will be debilitating for the adolescent, which is why seeking treatment is beneficial.
+Regardless of when or how frequently they occur, the symptoms associated with conversion disorder will be debilitating for the adolescent, which is why seeking treatment is beneficial.

-The diagnosis for conversation disorder must be concluded by a qualified mental health professional, and in many cases, will require the support of a medical professional as well.
-The process for diagnosing conversation disorder can include various medical tests so as to rule out any medical conditions.
-The DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) has certain criteria for diagnosing conversation disorder.
+The diagnosis for conversion disorder must be concluded by a qualified mental health professional, and in many cases, will require the support of a medical professional as well.
+The process for diagnosing conversion disorder can include various medical tests so as to rule out any medical conditions.
+The DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) has certain criteria for diagnosing conversion disorder.
 These include, but are not limited to the following:

 Obtaining the proper diagnosis, especially when it comes to adolescent mental health disorders, is critical for one’s recovery process.